Carlos Alcaraz vs. Lorenzo Musetti: Prediction and Match Betting Odds | China Open

 Carlos Alcaraz vs. Lorenzo Musetti Trends and Insights

-- In his 73 matches over the past year across all court types, Alcaraz has played an average of 24.6 games (22.5 in best-of-three matches).
+- Through 73 matches over the past year (across all court types), Alcaraz has played 24.6 games per match (22.5 in best-of-three matches) and won 58.8% of them.

-- Through 33 matches over the past year on hard courts, Alcaraz has played 24.0 games per match (23.0 in best-of-three matches) and won 56.6% of them.
+- Alcaraz has played 24.0 games per match (23.0 in best-of-three matches) in his 33 matches on hard courts over the past year.

-- In his 63 matches in the past year across all court types, Musetti is averaging 22.7 games per match (21.2 in best-of-three matches) and winning 53.9% of those games.
+- In 25 matches on hard courts in the past year, Musetti has averaged 22.8 games per match (20.6 in best-of-three matches) and 9.5 games per set, winning 52.5% of those games.

-- Musetti is averaging 22.7 games per match (20.5 in best-of-three matches) and 9.5 games per set in 26 matches on hard courts in the past year.

-- Alcaraz and Musetti have played three times dating back to 2015, and Alcaraz has a 2-1 advantage, including a 6-3, 6-2, 6-2 victory in their last meeting on June 4, 2023 at the French Open.

-- Alcaraz and Musetti have matched up in nine total sets, with Alcaraz claiming six of them and Musetti three.
+- In nine total sets against each other, Alcaraz has clinched six, while Musetti has secured three.

-- Alcaraz has the edge in 87 total games versus Musetti, winning 48 of them.
+- Alcaraz has the edge in 87 total games against Musetti, winning 48 of them.

-- Musetti and Alcaraz have faced off three times, and they have averaged 29 games and three sets per match.
+- Musetti and Alcaraz have played three times, and they have averaged 29.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.